rudiantoni/demo/README.md

 # Demo

 Learning GitHub
-- I know how to push notifications to GitHub
+1. I know how to push notifications to GitHub
+2. But now I know how to pull modification from GitHub.